Eco Business: Building Profitable, Sustainable Enterprises

 The certification process itself often drives improvement.
 The rigorous evaluation criteria help companies identify gaps in their sustainability practices and develop systematic approaches to address them.
 Many companies report that the certification journey was as valuable as the certification itself.

 For product-level certifications, look for recognized eco-labels relevant to your industry.
-The EPA Safer Choice program, Green Seal, and EcoLogo certifications help consumers identify products that meet high environmental standards — standards that our eco-friendly products are designed to exceed.
+The EPA Safer Choice program, Green Seal, and EcoLogo certifications help consumers identify products that meet high environmental standards.

 The Social Enterprise Model